 Kerem (Counselors in Training)

 , Yavneh’s Counselor in Training Program, provides the leadership skills and mindset to transition our campers to their upcoming roles as counselors.
-In addition the program helps deepen their knowledge and commitment to Jewish traditions.
+The program also helps deepen their knowledge and commitment to Jewish traditions and provides a range of additional skills and information including:

 - Increasing leadership roles with younger campers